AutoRegressive Generation with B-rep Holistic Token Sequence Representation: Related work

 \subsection{B-rep Generation}

 B-rep represents objects by combining parametric geometric primitives with topological relationships, serving as a fundamental representation in industrial CAD.
 Prior work \cite{UV-net,NeuroNURBS,AAGNet,BRepGAT,FuS-GCN,brepformer} has studied B-rep classification and segmentation.
 For direct B-rep generation,~\cite{brepgen,solidgen} employ multistage models for geometry learning and use multi-level pointer networks or tree structures to incrementally construct topology.
-DTGBrepgen~\cite{dtgbrepgen} disentangles topology and geometry learning by employing separate networks to model topological structures and geometric primitives, respectively. \cite{hola} encodes the B-rep into a latent holistic feature of the face, yet decoding the topological relationships still relies on a deep neural network. \cite{brepgiff} encodes B-rep structure as a 3D graph for diffusion while still employing multipipeline encoders for geometric elements.
+DTGBrepgen~\cite{dtgbrepgen} disentangles topology and geometry learning by employing separate networks to model topological structures and geometric primitives, respectively. \cite{brepgiff} encodes B-rep structure as a 3D graph for diffusion while still employing multipipeline encoders for geometric elements.
+BrepDiff~\cite{brepdiff} and Hola~\cite{hola} exclusively model face geometries, requiring additional steps to reconstruct the full B-rep topology.